Brad Edwards (American football)

-Bradford Wayne Edwards (born February 22, 1966) is a former American football safety who played nine seasons in the National Football League (NFL) for the Minnesota Vikings, Washington Redskins, and the Atlanta Falcons.
-He is currently the Chief Executive Officer at the NFL Alumni Association.
+Bradford Wayne Edwards (born February 22, 1966) is an American former professional football player who was a safety for nine seasons in the National Football League (NFL) for the Minnesota Vikings, Washington Redskins, and the Atlanta Falcons.
+He is currently the chief executive officer at the NFL Alumni Association.
+He played college football for the South Carolina Gamecocks.

 Early life

 Edwards was born in Lumberton, North Carolina and graduated from Douglas Byrd High School in Fayetteville, North Carolina in 1984.
 He then attended and played college football at the University of South Carolina.
 In May 2011, Edwards was inducted into the South Carolina Athletic Hall of Fame.